kotosha-real/astro-gist/README.md

 ✅ Supports adding a caption to the gist

+✅ Zero dependencies

-✅ Less than 1 kB of client JavaScript
+✅ Less than 1.5 kB of client JavaScript

 ## Installation